Asterix and Cleopatra: Plot summary

 After being released, the Gauls find Edifis missing from the construction site, and suspect Artifis of kidnapping him.
-Asterix and Obelix promptly raid his home, where his henchman panics and reveals the missing architect was imprisoned in the basement.
-As punishment for their actions, the Gauls make Artifis and his henchman help with construction, but without the aid of the magic potion.
-As construction nears completion, Caesar becomes suspicious over the Egyptian's speed and assigns an Egyptian spy, Mintjulep, to investigate.
+Asterix and Obelix promptly raid his home, where Krukhut panicks and reveals the missing architect was imprisoned in the basement.
+As punishment for their actions, the Gauls make Artifis and Krukhut help with construction, but without the aid of the magic potion.
+As construction nears completion, Caesar becomes suspicious at the progress being made and assigns an Egyptian spy, Mintjulep, to investigate.
 When he returns, Mintjulep explains about the presence of the Gauls and their magic potion, which prompts Caesar to order several of his legions to assault the construction site and capture them.
 Despite defending against the attack, Asterix and Dogmatix find themselves forced to deliver news of the attack to Cleopatra, when the Romans use catapults to shell the building site.

-Caesar finds himself shamed by Cleopatra, who calls him out for acting dishonourably with their wager, upon visiting the site in haste.
-To make amends with her, he promptly has his legions repair the damage they caused to the palace.
-Construction is eventually completed on time, much to Cleopatra's delight, allowing Edifis to be rewarded with gold; he and Artifis also reconcile their differences and agree to work together on future projects.
+Caesar finds himself shamed by Cleopatra when she arrives, who calls him out for acting dishonourably with their wager.
+To make amends with her, he promptly has his legions repair the damage they caused.
+Construction is eventually completed on time, with Edfis rewarded with gold from Cleopatra; both he and Artifis later reconcile their differences and agree to work together on future projects.
 Delighted that Caesar honoured the conditions of their wager, Cleopatra thanks the Gauls, gifting Getafix with several papyrus manuscripts from the Library of Alexandria.
 The group soon return home to Gaul, where Obelix attempts to give his menhirs an Egyptian obelisk look, only to be criticised by Chief Vitalstatistix for doing so.